frankframework/frank-manual/docs/source/testing/ladybug/ignore/global.rst

    .. image:: runTestWithGlobalTransformation.jpg

 #.
 Click "Reset" (number 2) to erase old test results.
 Press "Run" (number 3).
 You see that the test succeeds (number 4).
 #.
 Press "Compare" (number 5).
 You come in the "Compare" tab (number 1 in the figure below).
-Select the last "sutGet" node (number 2) to the top-left.
+Select the upper "sutGet" node (number 2) to the top-left.
 The same node is selected in the top-right (number 3).

    .. image:: compareWithTransformation.jpg